Rupp Observatory is one of the world's largest amateur operated

 do have indoor facilities, the road up the Hill can be dangerous and

 observing in cold weather is equally problematic.
-For now, we prefer to
+Until the official start

 one and one-half miles of hiking trails that visit three streams